20 Different Types of Snakes in Louisiana

 Because these types of snakes in Louisiana are extremely secretive, not much is known about their population situation in Louisiana.

-However, the loss and degradation of their aquatic habitats could lead to their decrease because of their need for crayfish and aquatic habitats.
+However, the loss and degradation of their aquatic habitats could lead to their decrease because they need crayfish and aquatic habitats.

 16. Pygmy Rattlesnake